Azure/azure-iot-cli-extension/CONTRIBUTING.md

     - Follow the [Azure CLI: Setting up your development environment](https://github.com/Azure/azure-cli/blob/master/doc/configuring_your_machine.md) steps to setup your machine for general Azure CLI development.
     - Move on to the next step when you can successfully run `azdev` and see the help message.

+    > Make sure you keep the virtual environment you created above activated while completing following steps.

 1. Update AZURE_EXTENSION_DIR and PYTHONPATH Environment Variables

     By default, CLI extensions are installed to the `~/.azure/cliextensions` directory.
 For extension development, you'll want to update the AZURE_EXTENSION_DIR environment variable to `~/.azure/devcliextensions`, so your development extensions don't collide with your production extensions.